Transfer Platform for Industry 4.0

 The distances between the bus stop and place of work are often long.
 However, this perspective is going to change.
 The research project "TrottiElec" is developing retrofit kits for very lightweight electrical foldable scooters and bikes.
 Ready-to-test prototypes will be assessed for their utility in traffic in a large fleet.
 The aim is to achieve their legal use on public traffic routes and to develop a product that is ready for series production from 2018.

-Faculty of Automotive Engineering, Esslingen University of Applied Sciences
+Faculty of Mobility and Technology, Esslingen University of Applied Sciences

 Institute for Sustainable Energy Technologies and Mobility (INEM), Esslingen University of Applied Sciences